Why demand patterns matter

 Scenario modelling

-Scenario B: Saturday move from a terrace on a narrow permit-parking street.
-More vans compete for kerb space; a short carry becomes a longer shuttle, extending loading time.
+Scenario B: Saturday move from a terrace on a narrow permit street.
+More vehicles compete for the same kerb space, turning a short carry into a longer shuttle.

-Scenario C: End-of-month weekday into a managed block with a booked loading bay near student-lets.
-School-run traffic slows arrival; missing the bay window triggers re-parking and extra handling.
+Scenario C: End-of-month weekday into a managed block with a booked bay.
+School-run traffic slows arrival and increases the risk of missing the best unloading window.

 Practical scheduling checklist

-• Weekend slot compression → Hold a wider start window or accept an earlier arrival to avoid cascading delays from prior jobs.
+• Weekend slot compression → Hold a wider start window or accept an earlier arrival to reduce the chance of knock-on delays.

-• End-of-month tenancy deadlines → Request key handover flexibility or a fallback day to protect against missed loading windows.
+• End-of-month tenancy deadlines → Ask for key handover flexibility or a fallback option so access is not tied to one narrow moment.

-• Permit-parking streets → Secure visitor permits and mark a space with cones (where allowed) to cut kerb-to-door distance.
+• Permit-parking streets → Secure visitor permits early to reduce kerb-to-door distance when demand is high.

-• School-run congestion → Avoid arrivals near school start/finish; target mid-morning or early afternoon for steadier routes.
+• School-run congestion → Avoid arrivals near school start and finish times where possible.

-• Managed building loading bays → Pre-book the bay and log vehicle details; add a standby space in case of overrun.
+• Managed building loading bays → Pre-book the bay and log vehicle details so the unloading window is ready when the crew arrives.